. “An Act for the Regulation of Navigation and Commerce,” passed on 23 June, provided

 may refer to the British frigate Mercury

-bring live stock back to the large Loyalist refugee populations at Shelburne and Halifax.
+Boston to bring live stock back to the large Loyalist refugee populations at Shelburne

-apparently prevented the loading of the transports.
-They may also have contributed
+loading of the transports.
+They may also have contributed to a bitter exchange of

-bitter exchange of letters between Capt.
-Stanhope and Gov. James Bowdoin between 1
+letters between Capt.
+Stanhope and Gov. James Bowdoin between 1 and 4 August.
+See

 , 11 and 18 July; the Independent Ledger